Get Reliable Support from us

 Who Needs a PAN as a Foreign Entity?

-A foreign company has to get a Permanent Account Number (PAN) under the Income Tax Act if they engage in activities that require tax compliance or mandatory PAN quoting.
+A foreign company has to get a Permanent Account Number (PAN) under the Income Tax Act if they engage in following activities that require tax compliance or mandatory PAN quoting given below:-

 • Invest in India: Indian Securities, Indian Mutual Funds, Indian Shares or Indian Real Estate.